GoogleChrome/web.dev/src/site/content/en/blog/datatransfer/index.md

 ---
 layout: post
 title: Breaking down barriers using the DataTransfer API
-subhead: "Enable the user to share data beyond the browser window."
+subhead: 'Enable the user to share data beyond the browser window.'
 authors:
   - joriktangelder
   - thomassteiner